ENT · Vestibular Schwannoma

 Pertinent Anatomy

-The tumor arises from the vestibular division of CN VIII within the internal auditory canal.
-As it expands, it compresses the cochlear nerve and eventually the facial nerve (CN VII) and brainstem.
+The tumor typically originates within the internal auditory canal.
+As it expands, it enters the cerebellopontine angle, where it can compress the trigeminal nerve (CN V) and the facial nerve (CN VII).

 Pathophysiology